RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

    :align: center

-Slow WIFI connection?
+Slow Wi-Fi connection?
 -----------------------

 If your wireless connection with Red Pitaya works very slowly and all the applications seem very unresponsive and not running smoothly, please check the following:

-*   Check the WiFi signal strength on your PC/tablet/smartphone.
+*   Check the Wi-Fi signal strength on your PC/tablet/smartphone.
-*   Check the WiFi signal strength of your Red Pitaya.
+*   Check the Wi-Fi signal strength of your Red Pitaya.

    1. Connect to your Red Pitaya via an :ref:`SSH <ssh>` connection.